The Whisper Database¶

 To support accurate aggregation from higher to lower resolution archives, the precision of a longer retention archive must be divisible by precision of next lower retention archive.
 For example, an archive with 1 data point every 60 seconds can have a lower-resolution archive following it with a resolution of 1 data point every 300 seconds because 60 cleanly divides 300.
 In contrast, a 180 second precision (3 minutes) could not be followed by a 600 second precision (10 minutes) because the ratio of points to be propagated from the first archive to the next would be 3 1/3 and Whisper will not do partial point interpolation.

 When Whisper writes to a database with multiple archives, the incoming data point is written to all archives at once.
-The data point will be written to the lowest resolution archive as-is, and will be aggregated by the configured aggregation method (see Rollup Aggregation) and placed into each of the higher-retention archives.
+The data point will be written to the highest resolution archive as-is, and will be aggregated by the configured aggregation method (see Rollup Aggregation) and placed into each of the higher-retention archives.
+If you are in need for aggregation of the highest resolution points, please consider using carbon-aggregator for that purpose.

 When data is retrieved (scoped by a time range), the first archive which can satisfy the entire time period is used.
 If the time period overlaps an archive boundary, the lower-resolution archive will be used.
 This allows for a simpler behavior while retrieving data as the data’s resolution is consistent through an entire returned series.